Ja'Lynn Polk: New England Patriots

 Polk was selected by the New England Patriots with the 37th overall pick in second round of the 2024 NFL draft.
 On June 13, 2024, Polk signed his four-year rookie contract worth $9.7 million, with a $3.87 million signing bonus.

 In the first quarter of Week 2 against the Seattle Seahawks, Polk scored his first NFL touchdown on a five-yard pass from Jacoby Brissett in the 20–23 overtime loss.
 As a rookie, Polk appeared in 15 games and started seven.
 He finished with 12 receptions for 87 yards and two touchdowns.
 Multiple statistical measurements and football analysts rated Polk as one of the worst wide receivers in the NFL for his performance in 2024.

 On August 21, 2025, it was announced that Polk would require season-ending shoulder surgery.

 New Orleans Saints

 On September 13, 2025, the Patriots traded Polk and a 2028 seventh-round pick to the New Orleans Saints in exchange for a 2027 sixth-round pick.

+On August 2, 2026, it was announced that Polk had retired from the NFL at age 24.
+The Saints placed him on their reserve/retired list shortly after.